Meet the Governors

 Chair of Governors

-I am Chair of Governors and a Co-opted Governor at Craneswater Junior School.
+I am a Co-opted Governor at Craneswater Junior School.
 My working background is information technology, have worked for a large computer company for 28 years.
 I live in Southsea with my wife and two children who went through Craneswater School themselves.
 I was impressed by the dedication and enthusiasm of the staff who are committed to both excellent teaching and the all-round development of children.
 They provide a nurturing environment in which children can grow into happy, confident and caring young people.
 I am keen to support the school along this path in my role as Governor and ensure they continue to deliver the same opportunities to all children in the future.
 My main leisure interest is scuba diving (but only in warm water!).

 I live within a 5 minute walk of the school and value it as a vitally important part of our local community.
 The vibrancy and excitement of the children at such a happy place breathes very refreshing life into the area, and I think we all miss it when it’s not there in the holidays.